mercadopago/devsite-docs/guides/automatic-payments/recurring-charges.en.md

 The minimum required fields to send are: `token`, `transaction_amount`, `installments`, `payment_method_id` and `payer.email`.
 Remember that the more additional information is transmitted, the higher the chance of payment approval because the risk assessment will have more data to evaluate.

+> Note
+>
+> Important
+>
+> For more information on how to send recurring payment information to the [v1/payments](/developers/en/reference/payments/_payments/post) endpoint with the aim of increasing the approval rate for these types of payments, visit the [Subscription messaging](/developers/en/docs/automatic-payments/recurring-charges/subscription-messaging) documentation.

 Two flows should be considered for saving the customer's card data:

 ----[mlb]----